 - 3. Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
-Concern that Guided Pathways may threated the diversity of course offerings is presenting a challenge. - 4.
+Concern that Guided Pathways may threated the diversity of course offerings is presenting a challenge.
+We need to dispel the notion that the Guided Pathways work will force students into a "track" without flexibility. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?

-Establishing and using a DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
-KEY ELEMENT , , , , , , , , , , , , , , , , , , , OF ADOPTION Pre-Adoption Early Adoption Scaling in Progress Full Scale 4.
+DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Path

+SCALE OF ADOPTION KEV FI FMENT KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 4.
 INCLUSIVE DECISION-MAKING STRUCTURES College has identified key leaders that represent diverse campus constituents to steer college-wide communication, input and decisions regarding the Guided Pathways framework.
 Constituents have developed transparent cross-functional work-teams to provide the Guided Pathways effort with momentum and regularly provide opportunities for broad college-wide input.
 In addition, this plan strategically engages college governance bodies college-wide.
 College currently has not organized or is planning to organize crossfunctional teams or share governance committees that will inform and guide the Guided Pathways effort.
 O Workgroups or teams have been created, but they are not yet inclusive of some key campus constituents: instructional, counseling, and student support faculty and staff, and administrators.
 The college plans to expand the teams through engaging governance structures and hosting broad, inclusive discussions and forums.
 O Cross-functional workgroups or teams (representing campus constituents) exist but there are no mechanisms yet identified for gathering and infusing college-wide input (including student voice) into the workgroup decision making policies and processes.
 O Cross-functional workgroups or teams who steer the Guided Pathways design process utilize explicit and agreed upon processes for gathering collegewide input (including student voice).
 Cross-functional teams are in communication and collaboration with college governance bodies.